-Shirts: Grace T-shirts, (short or long-sleeved), available in the school office.
+Shirts/Polos: Grace T-shirts (short or long-sleeved), available in the school office.
 Girls may also wear white, short-sleeved Peter Pan collar shirts from Caplan's or Polos and Plaids under the plaid jumpers.
-All students may wear white button-down oxford shirts from Caplan's or Polos and Plaids.
+All students may wear white button-down oxford shirts and polo shirts from Caplan's.
 Solid white or black turtlenecks or white or black T-shirts may be worn as undershirts but must be tucked in.